albamr09/CS61A/Projects/01/README.md

 5. Each player is dealt **two cards**, with **one of the dealer’s cards face up**.
 6. The **dealer** always takes **another card** (“hits”) if he has **16 or less**, and always stops (“stands”) with 17 or more.
 7. The customer can play however s/he chooses, but must play before the dealer.
-If the **customer exceeds 21, s/he immediately loses** (and the dealer doesn’t bother to take any cards).
+If the **customer exceeds 21, s/he immediately loses** (and the dealer doesn't bother to take any cards).
 8. In case of a **tie**, **neither** player **wins**.

 ---